-Impairment losses, representing a difference between the carrying amount and the recoverable amount of property, plant and equipment and intangible assets, are recognised in the income statement as required by IAs 36 "Impairment of Assets".
+Impairment losses are recognised in the income statement as required by IAS 36 "Impairment of Assets".

 Non-financial assets (other than goodwill) that suffered impairment are reviewed for possible reversal of the impairment at each reporting date.

 3.11.
 Repossessed Property